UIUC-iSchool-DataViz/fall2025-acg-acu/week13/index.md

 ---
 layout: week
-visible: false
+visible: true
 icon: undraw_monitor_iqpq.svg
 notitle: true
 examples: []
 ---

-# Dynamics and Interaction in D3
+# Viz Validation and Dynamics in D3

-This week we discussed how to develop dynamic D3 visualizations and interactivity in those visualizations, as well as how to use different scales in D3.
+This week we discussed how to determine if a visualization is effective, and from a technical standpoint we worked to develop dynamic D3 visualizations and interactivity in those visualizations.